artturipa/myblog/stupid_workspace/blog.md

 The details live in table table **sys_ux_screen_type**, so you can check existing logic and try to reverse engineer that.

 The steps are something like below.
-Detailed instructions in [this great video by Naveen](https://www.youtube.com/watch?v=3V8yWfdAf48).
+Detailed instructions in [this great video by Nawin](https://www.youtube.com/watch?v=3V8yWfdAf48).

 1. Create a new page, and set parameters to table and sys_id
 2. Navigate to **sys_ux_screen_type** and create new record, name it for example **TABLE_LABEL overview collection**
 3. Navigate to **sys_ux_app_route** and select previously created record as **screen collection**, and set **Route** to the value that the automatically created UX App Route has.
 4. Create new record for **sys_ux_screen** and set the newly created page for **page definition**, and parent macroponent to where the page wants to be rendered, so **record page tabs**.
+Also, for Macroponent configuration add info about the properties, so that the child page can access the properties from the parent macroponent.
+Here an example:

+    {
+    "table": "@context.props.detailsProps.table",
+    "sysId": "@context.props.detailsProps.sysId"
+    }

 Note that the label of the tab comes from name of the record in **sys_ux_app_route**.